seandivincenzo/APM-Calcuator/README.md

 I no longer had the time or money to continue the development of the calculator and keep the domain running.
 I am releasing the source code to "pass the torch" so to speak.

 ## If I use your code do I need to credit you?
 Yes, if you use my code you **must** credit me and link to this github, even if you change the code.
-If you do take over the project I also request you join the existing [APM Calculator Discord server](https://discord.com/invite/jPdmaFSAC2) as the new developer,
+If you do take over the project I also request you join the existing [APM Calculator Discord server](https://discord.com/invite/jPdmaFSAC2) as the new developer.

+## Can I donate?
+Absolutely!
+You can support me and future projects by donating to my [Ko-Fi](https://ko-fi.com/greytsaki)

 # Credits